We are committed to respecting and protecting your privacy whenever we use your personal data.

 - Technical measures including lockable rooms, cabinets, individual log in credentials, encryption and secure disposal of confidential waste

-- Ensuring only appropriate individuals have access to relevant and proportionate information about you
+- Ensuring only appropriate individuals have access to Hiring and proportionate information about you

 - Carrying out checks on third parties who process personal data on our behalf.